Back to top

 What are the County’s sources of revenue?

 The County’s primary source of revenue is property taxes.
-Other significant sources are licenses and permits, intergovernmental revenue, charges for services, and fines and forfeitures.
+Other sources comprising the top five revenue sources are, in descending order for FY2024, are: other taxes, charges for services, transfers in, licenses and permits.

 What is the County’s policy regarding water fund transfers?

-In Cobb County, this strategy dates back to 1985 when W&S bond documents allowed for a transfer of up to 10% of prior year revenues.
+In Cobb County, this strategy dates back to 1985 when Water & Sewerage bond documents allowed for a transfer of up to 10% of prior year revenues.
 The County did not start transferring funds to the General Fund until 1998.
-Since 2009, the budgeted transfer amount has ranged between 7 and 10 percent and the actual amount transferred was less than the budgeted amount in 7 of the last 12 years, and equal to the budgeted amount in three of the twelve years.
+Since 2009, the budgeted transfer amount has ranged between 6 and 10 percent.
 Team Cobb regularly evaluates the tax digest throughout the year to determine the actual transfer rate.

-The 2021 budgeted transfer is 8 percent.
-This transfer helps to fully fund a multi-year public safety plan unanimously adopted by the Board of Commissioners in 2014, as well as ongoing public safety improvements that have been approved in the ensuing years.
-This plan has put more than 80 additional officers on the street and implemented policies and practices that ensure Cobb County has the ability to recruit and retain of the best and brightest.
+The 2024 budgeted transfer is 6 percent.
+This transfer helps to fully fund ongoing public safety improvements that have been approved in the ensuing years.
+This plan has put additional officers on the street and implemented policies and practices that ensure Cobb County can recruit and retain of the best and brightest.

 What is the County’s policy regarding operating reserves?